api7/cloud-cli/docs/deploy-apisix-on-docker.md

 cloud-cli stop docker --name my-apisix
 ```

+This command will stop the container but won't remove it (unless you already add
-If you want to stop and remove the container, just run the following command:
+the `--rm` flag when you deploy it), so if you want to remove the container, just
+run the following command:

 ```shell
 cloud-cli stop docker --name my-apisix --rm